hansreier/techreier/eDrops/src/main/resources/static/markdown/markdown.md

 ## About usage of markdown

-Commonmark is used for markdown.
+Commonmark reference implementation was first used for markdown.
+What I found is that is was not very configurable, even if some extensions could be added (like Table and Image extension) in additon to just use the Commonmark standard.
+To achive github flavoured markdown, like in github and in Intellij, I had to use and configure Flexmark.
+Flexmark is much more configurable.
+Note that it can be discussed how much deviation from the standard that is adviceable.
+As a developer, github flavoured markdown can be considered as standard.

 In addision support for tables, links and image attributes is added with commonmark extension, and images can be used as well.

 One disadvantage with markdown is the limited set of formatting options for individual Html tags.
 It is possible to do some of it